racket/typed-racket/rfcs/text/0002-typechecking-struct-proper-values.md

 valid type in Typed Racket.
 All built-in struct type properties are type-annotated.

-In addition, `Self` is added as a singleton type to specify the instance value which a property is extracted from. `Self` will only appear in `(Struct-Property)`
+`Self` and `Imp` are added as unique free variables to specify the instance value which a property is extracted from and the implementor type.
+They will only appear in `(Struct-Property)`

 ## Type-checking Struct Property Values In Struct Definitions
 1. A new field `props` is added to the structure of `struct type` used in the